alvaro-cs02/AC-Telemetry/documents/links.md

   - The detailed analysis of telemetry data from both humans and AI offers a valuable reference for what metrics to capture and how to interpret them in your tool.
   - Insights into driving behavior differences could enhance your visualizer's capability to cater to both competitive racers and those interested in AI performance, enabling users to compare and improve their driving tactics.

-### Integrating Insights into Your Project:
-- **Personalized Data Visualization:** Leverage insights into individual and AI driving behaviors to offer personalized telemetry visualizations, catering to diverse user needs and preferences.
-- **Behavioral Analysis Features:** Incorporate features that allow users to analyze and compare driving behaviors, highlighting areas for improvement or showcasing the differences between human and AI performance.
-- **Enhanced Realism:** Use the personality model mapping concept to introduce more nuanced analyses and visualizations that reflect the complex nature of driving behaviors, potentially offering more engaging and informative user experiences.

-These summaries encapsulate the core findings and implications of the cited studies, focusing on elements that could directly influence the design and functionality of your Assetto Corsa telemetry reader and visualizer.

 ## [Assessing Sim Racing Software for Low-Cost Driving Simulator to Road Geometric Research](https://riubu.ubu.es/bitstream/handle/10259/6929/Higuera_CIT2021_1377-1391.pdf;jsessionid=9CE591B96F85E68DDD7C74EC57C00944?sequence=1)
 - **Objective:** Evaluate the feasibility of using sim racing software, including popular titles like Assetto Corsa, for conducting low-cost road geometric research and its implications for real-world driving behavior.